UVStudio/UVStudio/README.md

 ## Hey I'm Leonard! 👋

-I'm a Full Stack Developer with emphasis on web & mobile development.
+I'm a Full Stack Developer with emphasis on frontend web & react native mobile development.
+I have been doing this professionally for 3 years.
+Prior to this, I learned by teaching myself building personal projects.

 ⏳ Overall, while I have spent over 70% of my experience in Frontend developer, I enjoy being part of the end-to-end process of software development, which includes cloud architecture with AWS.
 I'm passionate about making stuff work and delivering it to users!

-🚢 I'm working as a React Native / React developer at the moment.
-At my job, I implement features, manage multiple code bases and their product release cycles.
+🚢 My previous job was a React Native / React developer.
+At that role, I implemented features, manage multiple code bases and their product release cycles.
 I ship code to the web and to the iOS/Android Stores.

 🏰 I am entrepreneurial.
 I like to always reference business goals and user benefits while I do my work.

-🐍 Currently, I'm learning Python with CS50p, and Next.js, while grinding away at [Leetcode](https://leetcode.com/leonardshen/).
+🐍 Currently, I'm helping a small start up on both frontend and backend, while grinding away at [Leetcode](https://leetcode.com/leonardshen/).

 ### Tools I enjoy using to help me deliver the goods: